cs-uob/COMS20012/docs/labs/lab1.md

 figure out how to get to the victory condition.
 Source code for all the files is given at the bottom alongside a [tarball of the source code](https://github.com/cs-uob/COMS20012/raw/master/docs/materials/lab1.tar.gz) if you prefer.

 **NOTE** Breaking the *crackme* is optional!

-If you want to have fun or you are curious, try!
-Make a stack protection disabled!
+**NOTE** Make a stack protection disabled!
+How to do that you can find [here](https://stackoverflow.com/questions/2340259/how-to-turn-off-gcc-compiler-optimization-to-enable-buffer-overflow).

 **NOTE:** working from home?
 If you need help post a question in the Teams group for the unit and we'll try and help you from there, but if